-This interim guidance is an update to the earlier version published on 31 May 2020 as "Harmonized modules for health facility assessment modules in the context of the COVID-19 pandemic".
+This interim guidance, originally entitled "Harmonized health service capacity assessments in the context of the COVID-19 pandemic", is an update to the earlier version published on 31 May 2020 as "Harmonized modules for health facility assessment modules in the context of the COVID-19 pandemic".
 In this update, module content has been further refined and developed.